Getting Covered by Medica Health Plans

 Additional Payment Options Available

-If Medica Health’s plans do not align with your needs, for any reason, there are still other more affordable options.
+If Medica Health’s plans do not align with your needs for any reason, there are still other, more affordable options.
 It is about finding the right one for you.
 Many treatment facilities in Oklahoma accept Medicare and Medicaid.
-While they are both U.S. federal healthcare plans they are fairly different.
+While they are both U.S. federal healthcare plans, they are fairly different.
 Medicare covers adults ages 65 and older but does have some exception for those younger with disabilities or chronic diseases.
 Medicaid helps people with low-income along with others anywhere from children to pregnant women and more.
-Other payment assistance options can be offered by certain treatment facilities.
+Certain treatment facilities can offer other payment assistance options.

-While people ages 65 and up are most commonly covered by Medicare, others with disabilities or certain conditions can also receive help.
+While Medicare most commonly covers people ages 65 and up, others with disabilities or certain conditions can also receive help.
 Those enrolled in Medicare have four types of coverages.
-In Part A, people may be covered for hospital and inpatient visits, and other services related to hospitals.
+In Part A, people may be covered for hospital and inpatient visits and other services related to hospitals.
 Part B covers medical, such as outpatient care, medical supplies, and other services.
 Part C is a combination of Part A, B, and D. With Part D, you may receive prescription drugs at a lower cost.
-Medicare does not have a specific benefit category for substance abuse treatment but it can be covered when reasonable and necessary.
+Medicare does not have a specific benefit category for substance abuse treatment, but it can be covered when reasonable and necessary.

 Medicaid provides a broader population with accessible healthcare.
 It covers people with low-income, pregnant women, children, people with disabilities, and more.
 Medicaid wants to provide people with healthcare options who would otherwise not afford it.
 Fortunately, people can receive substance abuse treatment coverage at little or no cost.